What it takes to be considered a true Seattleite and PNW local

 “I think the idea behind it is that if you can withstand a couple of Northwest winters and the rain and the dark, you had earned your stripes,” he said.
 “My feeling now is some people come here and right away feel they are home and other people can live here 20 to 30 years and never feel that.
 It has to do with whether you are predisposed to like it and how you adapt.”

-A recent Pemco Insurance poll of more than 800 Seattle and Portland-area residents found that while as many as a third of respondents considered themselves a transplant, the vast majority (83%) said they identify with a range of characteristics that are quintessentially Northwest.
+A recent Pemco Insurance poll of more than 800 Seattle and Portland-area residents found that respondents largely agreed on which characteristics are quintessentially Northwest.

 Tops among the Northwest-y attributes is wearing casual, outdoorsy clothing, with 78% of Seattleites saying that if given the choice, they’d pick a puffy vest and jeans over a suit any day.
 In Portland, 81% said their wardrobes lean toward casual, outdoor clothing.